Individual Sports Scholarship Programme

 5. Conditions of Acceptance of a Scholarship

-- All awardees must be fit to participate in their chosen sport by 30th September of the year of the awarding of a scholarship or by a date assigned by the Director of Sport & Physical Activity and the club in question.
+- UCC Sports Scholarship students must be fit to participate in their chosen sport by 15th October of the year of the awarding of a scholarship or by a date assigned by the Head of Sport & Physical Activity and the club in question.
 In the case of a current or recent injury (occurred in the last 12 months), scholars are required to submit full details of the injury and expected recovery from a General Practitioner, in advance of signing the contract.

 - Scholarship renewals are subject to satisfactory academic and sporting performance by the scholarship holder and the availability of funds.
 Progress of the scholar will be reviewed against specified criteria (see section 2).
 Scholars, club/individual coaches and UCC Sport Performance programme, (where applicable) will be consulted regarding the progress of the student in advance of this renewal process.